-Ben Kohn has served as the Chief Executive Officer, President and a director of the Company since the Closing of the Business Combination in March 2021 and prior to that was the Chief Executive Officer, President and Chairman of Playboy Enterprises, Inc. since January 2018, was its interim CEO from May 2016 to December 2017, and served on the Board of Directors of Playboy since March 2011.
+Ben Kohn has served as the Chief Executive Officer, President and a director of the Company since the Closing of the merger of Playboy Enterprises, Inc. ("Playboy") and Mountain Crest Acquisition Corp ("MCAC") on February 10, 2021 (the "Business Combination") and prior to that was the Chief Executive Officer, President and Chairman of Playboy Enterprises, Inc. since January 2018, was its interim CEO from May 2016 to December 2017, and served on the Board of Playboy since March 2011.
 From 2004 to December 2018, Mr. Kohn served as a Managing Partner at the private equity firm Rizvi Traverse where he led the successful buyouts of major media and entertainment companies, including taking Playboy private in 2011.
 Prior to that, Mr. Kohn was a Vice President at Angelo, Gordon & Co., where he focused on private equity and special situations, from 1998 to 2003.
 Mr. Kohn started his career at Cowen & Company, where he was an Analyst in the Mergers and Acquisitions group from 1996 to 1998.
-Mr. Kohn also serves on the Board of Directors for the performance rights organization, SESAC.
+Mr. Kohn also serves on the Board for the performance rights organization, SESAC.
 He received a Bachelor of Science degree in management from Tulane University and a Master of Business Administration degree from Columbia University.